 The aims of the Post 16 provision are as follows:

-Stream pathway students continue to access activities through a play based, continuous provision learning environment.
-Consistent routines and the sensory environment enables learners to develop life skills and express themselves in a stimulating and nurturing environment.
+Stream pathway students access activities through a structured child-led, continuous provision learning environment.
+This environment encourages them to make their own choices, helping them to learn what the best choices are.
+Consistent routines and the sensory environment enable learners to develop life skills and express themselves in a stimulating and nurturing environment.
 A student’s EHCP and subsequent ‘My Plan’ is central to the planning of lessons and activities in this pathway.
 Students access a range of tailored careers and transition related learning including vocational and enterprise activities.
 Schemes of work are embedded to support teaching and learning.
-Students in the stream pathway will work towards accreditation in Personal Progress and Open Awards Badges of Excellence.
+Students in the stream pathway will work towards Entry Level 1 accreditation in Personal Growth, Skills and Engagement.

 River pathway students are encouraged to explore their world and make connections, developing fundamental skills for adulthood.
 The different subject areas provide a context through which communication and independent life skills are developed.
 Curriculum content and each individual’s EHCP and subsequent ‘My Plan’ work together to inform lesson content.
-Students access a range of careers and work related learning including workplace visits, employer talks and vocational and enterprise activities.
+Students access a range of careers and work-related learning including workplace visits, employer talks and vocational and enterprise activities.
 Schemes of work are embedded to support teaching and learning.
-Students in the River pathway will work towards accreditation in Functional Skills, Personal Progress and identified courses linked to interest and destination.
+Students in the River pathway will work towards accreditation in Functional Skills; Personal Growth, Skills and Engagement. and identified courses linked to interest and destination.

 Ocean pathway students’ access tailored study programmes and a student’s EHCP and subsequent ‘My Plan’ supplements planning for this more formal strand of the curriculum.
 There is an emphasis on the development of functional literacy and numeracy and the development of knowledge and abilities for everyday living.
 Activities are designed to make links between subject areas and promote transferable skills.
 Students access a range of careers and work related learning including work experience, pre-internships, enterprise and interviews.
 Schemes of work are embedded to support teaching and learning.
 Students in the Ocean pathway will work towards a range of accreditation including: Functional Skills, Skills for Further Learning and Employment and identified courses linked to interest and destination.